bassshar/First-Repo/Readme.md

 # Try
 You need to work hard to get your goals.
+Obviously harder than the current efforts